 The two incoming fellows are matched with, and funded by a generous gift from Apple University.
 In its fifth year, this partnership enables Interdisciplinary Ethics Fellows to conduct research under the guidance of Apple University faculty member Joshua Cohen.

-Linda will complete her Ph.D. in Political Theory at the University of Oxford.
+Linda completed her Ph.D. in Political Theory at the University of Oxford.
 Her work is in moral, political, and legal philosophy, and focuses on the ethics of war, global rectificatory justice, and issues in normative and practical ethics.
 Her doctoral thesis examined questions of justice in armed humanitarian intervention.
 Linda is also interested in the ethical implications of artificial intelligence.
 As a Fellow-in-Residence with Harvard’s Edmond J. Safra Center for Ethics, and Technology and Human Rights Fellow with the Carr Center for Human Rights Policy, she has been exploring questions that arise as we broaden theories of justice, rights, and defensive harming beyond their typical confines.

 Henrik received his Ph.D. in Political Theory from the University of Oxford.
 His doctoral thesis concerns the relationship between liberalism and democracy.
 In it, he argues that so-called public reason liberalism, a widespread view of legitimacy that says that citizens must have sufficient reason to accept the laws that bind them, does not pay enough attention to democratic values.
 He then develops and defends a version of public reason that upholds the values of both liberalism and democracy.
 Henrik’s work at Stanford will focus on how the digital public sphere should be improved to realize its full potential and how deep disagreement over empirical matters should be conceptualized in public reason.